froozy3/SupportAI/README.md

 | How long does registration take?                | Registration takes no more than 2 minutes.     |
 | How can I recover my account?                   | To recover your account, use your email or phone number. |

 This means the AI will only answer questions related to these specific FAQ entries.
-You can combined answers.
+You can combined asks.